 Solution 2: Change the Ownership of the File or Folder

-1. Right-click on the folder that shows “Failed to Enumerate Object in the Container” and select the option Properties.
+1. Right-click on the folder that shows “Failed to Enumerate Objects in the Container access denied” and select the option Properties.

 2. Once the Properties icon is opened, go to the Security tab, and under the Security, Tab click the “Advanced” button in the bottom-right of the window.